webhintio/hint/packages/hint/docs/contributor-guide/how-to/parser.md

 # Develop a parser

-A `parser` understands more deeply a resource and exposes that information to other parts of `sonarwhal`.
+A `parser` understands more deeply a resource and exposes that information to other parts of `webhint`.

 The fastest way to create a new one is to run the following: